-The hospitality industry has benefited greatly from social media, having narrowed in on a variety of creative uses.
+The hospitality industry has benefited greatly from, having narrowed in on a variety of creative uses.
 In this column, I’ve focused primarily on hotels and restaurants, but wanted to provide some due diligence to the source of getting there: air travel.
 Airlines have made significant waves in social media, and specifically on Facebook, over the past several years.
 Major brands such as Southwest, Virgin, American Airlines, United and JetBlue all have six or seven-figure fanbases, and post regular updates and engagement stimulators.

 Darren Booth of CNBC featured an interview with Jonathan Pierce, American Airlines’ Director of social media communications.
 Pierce noted that, “Customer service is the foundation of our social strategy with the intent of long-term relationships with each customer interaction.
 We aim to achieve a balance between assistance and inspiring travel, and achieve this by delivering real value in the content we create and share.”

 In visiting American’s Facebook page, it’s clear they’re honoring this statement.
 Between announcing live chats with major company figures; announcing new international routes and deals; and sharing trivia, fans can also find photos of new flight attendants, inspirational or enticing questions, as well as a variety of destination photos.
 Another noteworthy aspect is that the airline commonly responds to fan comments and inquiries, creating and emphasizing a level of accessibility that many brands seem to still take for granted.